Good Boy!: Production

-In June 2002, it was announced MGM had greenlit Good Boy, a co-production with the Jim Henson Company about an alien dog coming to Earth from Sirius, the Dog Star, to investigate interstellar reports that his fellow canines have abandoned their original plan to take over the planet.
+In June 2002, it was announced Metro-Goldwyn-Mayer (MGM) had greenlit Good Boy, a co-production with The Jim Henson Company about an alien dog coming to Earth from Sirius, the Dog Star, to investigate interstellar reports that his fellow canines have abandoned their original plan to take over the planet.
 During the announcement, both MGM and Henson representatives expressed intentions for the film to serve as a franchise with similar expansion to series such as Beethoven, Air Bud, and Balto.

 Special effects

 The bulk of the digital effects in Good Boy! involved digitally altering the facial features of the dogs so that in the film, they appear to be talking or expressing a different emotion (sometimes called CG muzzle replacement).
 These effects were produced by Rainmaker Studios.

 Reception

 The film's domestic total gross was around $37 million, with a worldwide gross of around $45 million.
-Good Boy! received mixed reviews from critics, earning a 44% rating at Rotten Tomatoes, based on 87 reviews.
+Good Boy! received mixed reviews from critics, earning a 44% rating at Rotten Tomatoes, based on 85 reviews.
+The site's consensus states: "Good Boy! should appeal to kids.
+Adults, however, might consider it a dog."

 Roger Ebert of the Chicago Sun-Times criticized the film's special effects, saying "Sometimes it works to show their lips moving (it certainly did in Babe), but in Good Boy! the jaw movements are so mechanical it doesn't look like speech, it looks like a film loop.
 Look at Babe again and you'll appreciate the superior way in which the head movements and body language of the animals supplement their speech."

 A stop-motion short film animated by the BBC, Hamilton Mattress, accompanied the film's theatrical release.